-According to Norse Mythology, every single warrior who died in battle, and gained the approval of the All-Father, Odin, while doing so, is now residing in Asgard, the land of the gods.
-There, they reside in the famous hall of Valhalla, feasting and preparing for the great apocalyptic battle of Ragnarok.
+According to Norse Mythology, every single warrior who died in battle and gained the approval of the All-Father, Odin, while doing so, is now residing in Asgard, the land of the gods.
+There, they stay in the famous hall of Valhalla, feasting and preparing for the great apocalyptic battle of Ragnarok.
 In his work, The Prose Edda, Snorri Sturluson (1179-1241) recorded a vivid description of Valhalla, drawing heavily from The Lay of Grimnir for his detail.

 According to these sources, Valhalla is a huge hall outfitted with at least 540 doors standing tall and wide enough for around eight hundred rushing soldiers to easily pass through each doorway.
 Every day the Einherjar, the warriors who died in battle and were allowed to enter Odin’s hall, wake up, don their battle-gear and fight to the death amongst themselves, only to revive and meet back at Valhalla for a feast around suppertime.
 At the head of the feast sits Odin (curiously drinking only wine and not eating food), surrounded by his several pets.
 The All-Father, according to myth, is accompanied by two wolves, named Geri and Freki, and two ravens (or crows, for the less poetic), named Hugin and Munin.
 The ravens serve an important role for Odin, acting as his spies and scouts, gathering intelligence on the countless happenings among the humans, elves, dwarves, giants and gods.